-Marriage appears wonderfully endearing to the single individual who has by no means married, and perhaps to the divorced particular person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a challenging perform at occasions.
+Marriage seems wonderfully endearing to the single individual who has in no way married, and probably to the divorced individual who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is quite a challenging operate at times.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is each a great and a bad point.
+We carry so much of ourselves into our marriages – which is both a excellent and a undesirable factor.

-We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not invest as well much funds, not seek out to manage us, that they will want to invest time with us.
-We also carry in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.
+We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not invest too much money, not seek out to management us, that they will want to commit time with us.
+We also carry in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be aware due to our encroaching annoyance.